-Two options are open to the student wishing to pursue a Master of Science degree in the Department of Natural Resources and Environmental Sciences.
+All incoming students wishing to pursue a Master of Science degree in the Department of Natural Resources and Environmental Sciences will be admitted to the Plan A thesis option of the program.
+No exceptions will be made.

 Plan A- Thesis Option